Dysar/revelChat/README.md

 ## Tech

-It was decided to Go :smirk: with [Revel](https://github.com/revel/revel) framework as it has a [chat example](https://github.com/revel/examples/tree/master/chat) already implemented and it has more features than the [Gorilla WebSocket chat example](https://github.com/gorilla/websocket/tree/master/examples/chat).
+ - It was decided to Go :smirk: with [Revel](https://github.com/revel/revel) framework as it has a [chat example](https://github.com/revel/examples/tree/master/chat) already implemented and it has more features than the [Gorilla WebSocket chat example](https://github.com/gorilla/websocket/tree/master/examples/chat).

+ - [Chatbot](https://en.wikipedia.org/wiki/Chatbot) logic to interact with the users,
+ - [WebSockets](https://en.wikipedia.org/wiki/WebSocket) for the chat between users functionality,
+ - UI using some cool [CodePens](https://codepen.io/) for the better UX,
+ - [Twilio REST API](https://www.twilio.com/docs/usage/api) for making phone calls

 ## Feedback